sfigg/commercialization-public/test/wpt/configsnapshotbypid.md

 When the function returns a partial failure (S_FALSE), that means not all processes in the process id array are configured successfully.
 In order to find what process(es) failed, use the [ConfigSnapshotByPIDEx](configsnapshotbypidex.md) function.

-The snapshot configuration is valid until the process exits or disabled.
+The snapshot configuration is valid until it is explicitly disabled or the process exits.

 ## Related Topics